Jason Sehorn

-Jason Heath Sehorn (born April 15, 1971) is a former American football cornerback who played professionally in the National Football League (NFL) for the New York Giants from 1994 to 2002 and St. Louis Rams in 2003.
-He played college football at the University of Southern California (USC).
+Jason Heath Sehorn (born April 15, 1971) is an American former professional football player who was a cornerback in the National Football League (NFL) for the New York Giants from 1994 to 2002 and St. Louis Rams in 2003.
+He played college football for the USC Trojans.

-Early years
+Early life

 Sehorn was born in Sacramento, California.
 He played only one year of high school football at Mount Shasta High School in Mount Shasta, California.